 Stir in the sugar, pepper jelly, and spices.
 Continue cooking for another hour.

-remove from head and cool thoroughly.
-If you want a smooth apple butter, put it in your blender to mix in the skins.
-However, my family loves the lumpy skins.
-You do this however your family prefers.
+Remove from heat and cool thoroughly.
+If you want a smooth apple butter, put it in your blender to mix in the peels.
+However, we enjoy the lumpy peels.
+You do you…do it the way your family prefers.

-Serve immediately or refrigerate and keep for a week.
-I always keep out enough for several meals and freeze the rest; it freezes really well.
+Serve immediately or refrigerate and keep for up to a week.
+We always keep out enough for several meals and freeze the rest; it freezes really well.

-You can also pour it into hot sterilized jars and seal.
+You can also can it.
+Pour it into hot sterilized jars and seal.

 This apple butter is fantastic.
 Your family will never want any other kind.
-Here in southern Indiana, we like apple butter on just about everything.
-My personal favorite, though, is apple butter on hot homemade biscuits.
+Apple butter people like it on just about everything.
+Craig’s personal favorite, though, is apple butter on hot homemade biscuits.
 The pepper jelly absolutely MAKES this apple butter.
-I’ve used both jalapeno and habanero with it, and my family loves both.

 Zesty apple butter is also good on ribs.
 Just throw the ribs into the crockpot with some of this apple butter and let them cook for about 8 hours on low.
 And BAM!
 Thank you, Emeril for this descriptive word!